dpoarch/Motley-Fool-GlobalTech-Developer-Interview-Project/README.md

 You can install this project by doing the following:

-1. Download the this repo.
+1. Download this repo.
 2. Unzip the file.
-3. Copy and paste it to your working php directory.
+3. Copy and paste into your working php directory.
 4. Run Apache & Mysql.
 5. Open `Motley Fool GlobalTech Developer Interview Project` directory.